AntonovAlexander/activecore/README.md

 Compared to other hardware generation frameworks, ActiveCore is constructed according to the following prioritites:
 * Dynamic generation of all hardware-related content, including data types, structures, dimensions, expressions, etc;
-* Decoupling generation logic from complex programming styles (e.g. functional one).
+* Decoupling generation logic from certain programming styles (e.g. functional one).
 Here, conventional object-oriented approach is mostly used, however, you can use any in your generators;
 * Provision of generic AST constructor for behavioral HW specifications (see **hwast**) that is reused for specifications on various abstraction levels, and its content is freely accessible for analysis and manipulation.

 The ultimate goal of the project is to provide top-down methodology and reusable components for explicit allocation of intermediate ***“microarchitectural middleware”*** design level for complex hardware.
 This design level (inspired by OS, VM, and various middleware in software stacks) decouples selected internal management mechanisms from application-specific logic in hardware microarchitectures, addressing: